 The median annual wage for respiratory therapists is $60,280.
 The U.S. Department of Labor's Bureau of Labor Statistics projects employment of respiratory therapists will grow 21% from 2018 to 2028, much faster than the average for all occupations.

 Columbus, OH 43210

-The respiratory therapy program is accredited by the Commission on Accreditation for Respiratory Care to prepare registered respiratory therapists as advanced-level respiratory care professionals.
+The respiratory therapy major is accredited by the Commission on Accreditation for Respiratory Care to prepare registered respiratory therapists as advanced-level respiratory care professionals.
 Students earn basic, advanced and instructor certifications for CPR and are eligible for an Ohio professional license before graduation.

 Interested in a career in health care?